 What can we do?

 Say thank you.
 Genuinely.
 With all our heart.
 None of that eye-rolling dismissal.
 No qualifiers.
 We can’t know what our actions may mean to someone.
 Our words, activities, whatever, carry far more weight and importance than we can ever imagine.
 So every bit of positive feedback is to be treasured, respected, and acknowledged.

 Accept thanks from others.
 Don’t just thank them back.
 Say, You’re welcome.
 Afwan.
 De nada.
 My pleasure.
 Take a moment to appreciate their gift.
 They want to express their feeling.
 It’s churlish to short-circuit this.
 It hurts us and them.

 Celebrate success.
 Enjoying our own accomplishments is a vital step on the road to self-compassion.
 Like shutting out compliments, shutting out success leads to gray days and dark nights.
 It’s really okay to take pleasure in accomplishment!
 We are so often afraid of seeming vain or conceited.
 We don’t want to burden anyone.
 So we keep our mouths shut.
 But at what cost?

 PS We’re doing the 90 Days again.
-It starts March 11th.
-In honor of this, I’m posting a Love Note every day from now to the 11th, each from one of the previous 90 Days.
+It starts Feb 19th.
+In honor of this, I’m posting a Love Note most weeks from now to then, each from one of the previous 90 Days.